MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 ```
 A lot of CFPs will have a section for "Anything else."
 This is a great section to put extra requirements you'll need for your talk.
 These could be anything from an extra monitor to a laser pointer.
 If you need special accommodations, such as a lower podium or equipment, be sure to fill this in.
 The conference will likely already have the items you need, but it is always good to be explicit in your requirements.

 Many people will often put here why they are qualified to speak on this topic.
 I'm personally not a fan of this, but I understand why people do it.
 If you want to put this in your CFPs, go ahead.
 A tip I would say is to never say that you are "the most qualified person to speak on this."
 I never put this.
-There is always someone more qualified to speak on this topic than me[^12].
-If I put my qualifications here, I explain why I'm qualified to speak on this overall.
+There is always someone more qualified to speak on this topic than me.(1) If I put my qualifications here, I explain why I'm qualified to speak on this overall.
 Also, **don't put identifying information in here**.
 Conference organizers are trying hard to keep the selection process fair and anonymous.
+{ .annotate }

+1. That being said, if you are the most qualified person to speak on this, you can put it.
+I say this because I have a lot of friends who often speak on their own open-source projects, and they are, in fact, the most qualified person to speak on this topic.
+However, for the sake of anonymity, maybe still avoid this.
+If you say, "I wrote this library, hence I'm the most qualified to speak," I probably will be able to figure out who you are.
+And we're trying to maintain fairness in our CFP selection process.

 ## My Yearly Process
 Because my job expects a certain level of speaking engagements from me every year, I have a process around writing talks.
 Every year in late Q4, when most of the company is wrapping up and preparing to go on winter break, I sit down and write all of my conference talks for the next year.
 The past few years, I have written anywhere between 5-8 talks for the upcoming year.
 This doesn't mean that if a great idea strikes me, I won't write a paper about it.
 I do this so when a conference opens up that I want to speak at, I don't have to stop what I'm doing to write a proposal.
 The current audiences that I'm looking to speak to are the Python and DevOps communities.
 So I try to write talks that I think those communities will find interesting.
 That doesn't mean that the talks focus on a Python topic.
 I am somewhat known in speaking circles for talking about documentation and technical writing.
 These talks are relevant to both communities, so it's a win-win for me.
 In the past few years, I have started writing more specific talks focused on individual technologies.
 I usually write 2-3 of these specific talks a year, and then the rest of my talks will be broad enough that I can give them at any conference.
 These broader talks focus on documentation, "soft" skills, and community building.